A Girls Guide to Cars

 Audra Fordin

-Audra Fordin is the author of End Auto Anxiety, CEO of Women Auto Know, and owner/operator of Great Bear Auto Repair and Auto Body Shop in Flushing, NY.
-If you need a mechanic, visit her website to find a female friendly auto shop near you.
+Master mechanic, automotive expert and teacher, Audra Fordin is the author of End Auto Anxiety, CEO of Women Auto Know, and the 4th generation owner of Great Bear Auto Repair and Auto Body Shop in Flushing, NY.
+Her advice has been shared on Good Morning America, Motor Week, Rachel Ray and more.
+You can find Audra at http://WomenAutoKnow.com.